 View 2:

 It is necessary to specify in sufficient level of detail the actual operational profiles of the considered AMS and MSS systems, not least from the spectrum usage efficiency point of view.
 Non-registered in MIFR systems cannot “reserve” international airspace and waters for their potential operation, nor can they be granted protection on a 24/7 basis globally.
 Only actual operations could be considered for possible protection, not the potential availability.
 For example Rec.
-ITU-R M.2114 describe operation of ADL as “The temporal duration of the link can span the entire flight duration, i.e. take off/landing, transit to/from the operational area, and the time used for data collection in the operational area..."
+ITU-R M.2114 describe operation of AMDL as “The temporal duration of the link can span the entire flight duration, i.e. take off/landing, transit to/from the operational area, and the time used for data collection in the operational area..."
 It is therefore necessary to find a balanced solution based on geographical, time or frequency separation between IMT and AMS/MMS applications, or on a combination thereof]

 [Editor’s note: this paragraph requires further consideration, in particular authorization issue and its relevance to this Recommendation.
 It needs to be checked if the information is already covered in the following text]

-Aeronautical mobile data links are operated between aeronautical stations and aircraft stations, or between aircraft stations equipped with AMS data links (ADL) and can be deployed anywhere within a country whose administration has authorized their use in accordance with regulations.
+Aeronautical mobile data links (AMDL) are operated between aeronautical stations and aircraft stations, between aircraft stations equipped or between aircraft stations and ship stations with AMDL and can be deployed anywhere within countries whose administration has authorized their use or in international airspace.
+The stations in international airspace are only authorized by the administration of the flag state of the aircraft and/or ship.

 [Editor’s note: Since “International airspace” does not have definition in RR.
 We can consider using the construction “outside of national borders” in the Recommendation]

+Some of these operations in the international aerospace can be planned in advance, whereas some other operations may take place in unpredictable time and location.

 [Editor’s note: further clarification of this paragraph can be provided for the term “unpredictable time and location”.]

-ADL includes transmission from and to, either aircraft stations or a ground terminal considered as an aeronautical station.
+AMDL includes transmission from and to, either aircraft stations or a ground terminal considered as an aeronautical station.
 These transmissions could use bidirectional air-to-ground links, or relay through another airborne platform using an air-to-air data link.
 Links can be either simplex or duplex.
-The link lengths vary greatly in these applications.
-Although some of the link lengths may be relatively short, many of the link lengths approach the radio line-of-sight distance.
-The operational altitude of airborne platforms equipped with these ADLs can vary up to 20 000 m.
+The link lengths may vary greatly.
+The operational altitude of airborne platforms equipped with these AMDLs can vary from ground/sea level to 20 000 m.

 [Editor’s note: it should be clarified if the AMS systems operates at the typical heights or the heights vary all the time including the case of air-to-air links]